doordeck/docs/docs/guide/adding-more-ephemeral-keys-secondary-authentication-checks.md

 In this guide we'll explore secondary authentication checks for ephemeral key registration - you may have found when following the steps in the guide on
-[ephemeral key registration and unlocking](ephemeral-key-registration-unlocking-a-door.md) that Doordeck responded with a HTTP 423 when trying to add the ephemeral key.
+[ephemeral key registration and unlocking](ephemeral-key-registration-unlocking-a-door.md) that Sentry Interactive responded with a HTTP 423 when trying to add the ephemeral key.

-When setting an ephemeral key for a new user, it will almost always be accepted immediately (because it's a new user!), but if the user wants to use a new device, they need a new ephemeral key (unless you have a secure way to get the first ephemeral key from the other device, such as through keychain sync), in this case Doordeck may want to verify the user is who they claim - we tell you about this through the use of HTTP 423.
+When setting an ephemeral key for a new user, it will almost always be accepted immediately (because it's a new user!), but if the user wants to use a new device, they need a new ephemeral key (unless you have a secure way to get the first ephemeral key from the other device, such as through keychain sync), in this case Sentry Interactive may want to verify the user is who they claim - we tell you about this through the use of HTTP 423.

-We have a few options for verifying the user, email, SMS or a phone call - all of these are white labelled (or barely labelled at all) so it looks like it's coming from your App rather than from Doordeck - we'll try and select the most appropriate communication method based on the fields you've provided in the OpenID auth token, we'll look for a verified communication method with preference for email then SMS as this is what user's have come to expect, but you can override this.
+We have a few options for verifying the user, email, SMS or a phone call - all of these are white labelled (or barely labelled at all) so it looks like it's coming from your App rather than from Sentry Interactive - we'll try and select the most appropriate communication method based on the fields you've provided in the OpenID auth token, we'll look for a verified communication method with preference for email then SMS as this is what user's have come to expect, but you can override this.
 Let's ask for a secondary authentication code to be SMS' to us: